Prince Amukamara: Personal life

-Amukamara married Pilar Davis in 2014.
+Amukamara married Pilar Davis in 2014; Davis was an All American Gymnast who went on to be a tumbler for the Sacramento State Cheerleading Squad.
 Amukamara is a Christian, refrains from alcohol, and has stated that he stayed chaste before marriage.
 He has spoken about his faith saying, "... the feeling of winning the Super Bowl went away pretty quickly.
 I don't think about it much unless people remind me. ...
 But to be a Christian, that's a daily thing and that's what I think about the most.

 Amukamara is an ambassador for Up2Us Sports, a national non-profit organization dedicated to supporting underserved youth by providing them with coaches trained in positive youth development.

 Amukamara took part in a Chicago Bears' tradition of the "Home Team Hand-Off" program, where Chicago players can purchase season tickets and donate them to a charity of their choice.
 He chose to donate to "The Other's Program".